nuremics/nuremics/README.md

   }
 ```

-Finally, the process output paths are specified by indicating the name of the file(s) or folder(s) that will be written by the **Process item** during the workflow execution.
+Finally, the process output paths are specified by indicating the name of the file(s) or folder(s) that will be written by the **Proc** during the workflow execution.

 ```mermaid
 erDiagram